 • Keyboard-navigable links and buttons

 No. Full WCAG 2.1 AA compliance is a higher standard that requires detailed audits, specialized testing, and sometimes significant code changes depending on the site's complexity.
-We don't certify compliance, and we're not liable for accessibility-related legal claims.
+We don't certify compliance, and aren't liable for accessibility-related legal claims.

-If your business requires documented accessibility compliance, we recommend hiring an accessibility specialist to audit your site.
-We can implement specific changes they identify.
-Submit a request and describe what you need.
+If your business requires documented accessibility compliance, hire an accessibility specialist to audit your site.
+We'll do our best to implement any necessary changes, by submitting a request.